nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 ##### Reminder
 The Reminder section displays tuition sessions within 3 days of the current date.
 Namely today, tomorrow and the day after tomorrow.

-##### Monthly Fees
+##### 3 Months Monthly Fee
-The Monthly Fees section displays tuition fees for the current and the past two months.
+The 3 Months Monthly Fees section displays tuition fees for the current month and the past two months.
+Note: The current month and past two months are calculated when the user first opened the application.
+No other months can be added to this section.

 #### 4.1.2 Tuition
 The Tuition page is split into two views: **Student** and **Session**.